alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator"></div>
 </p>

 I knew our team was strong going in.
 But we smashed my expectations.
 We finished in a shocking - [31:00:56][11] - 14th out of 52 in our division.
 50th out of 172 overall.
-I'm so proud of everyone.
+I was so proud of everyone.

 It was an unforgettable experience with an unforgettable group of people.
 And a good reminder that **running isn't just about paces or medals or PRs, but also a healthy life activity we can share with others**.